 3.3.5 After the second entitlement period

-3.3.5.1 Post second entitlement period review | 3.3.5.2 Additional services after 130 weeks | 3.3.5.3 Determine entitlement after second entitlement period | 3.3.5.4 Worker can make application | 3.3.5.5 Process for application after second entitlement period | 3.3.5.6 Ongoing management | 3.3.5.7 Six monthly reviews | 3.3.5.8 Weekly payments for surgery post 130 weeks
+3.3.5.1 Post second entitlement period review | 3.3.5.2 Additional services after 130 weeks | 3.3.5.3 Application for weekly payments after the second entitlement period - incapacitated due to surgery | 3.3.5.4 Application for weekly payments after second entitlement period – returned to work | 3.3.5.5 Ongoing management post second entitlement period | 3.3.5.6 Six monthly reviews

-After the expiry of the second entitlement period the Agent must continue to review the claim to determine the worker’s ongoing entitlement and that the worker’s capacity has not changed since the last review.
+After the expiry of the second entitlement period the Agent and self-insurer must continue to review the claim to determine the worker’s ongoing entitlement and that the worker’s capacity has not changed since the last review.

 3.3.5.1 Post second entitlement period review